 Some general requirements to apply for federal student loans include:

-• Attending a school which qualifies for federal financial aid
+- Attending a school that qualifies for federal financial aid

 Be sure to gather these documents before beginning the FAFSA:

-• If considered a dependent, these documents must be from the perspective student's parent or guardian
+- If considered a dependent, these documents must be from the perspective of the student's parent or guardian

-The FAFSA will be based solely on the independent student's information.
+The FAFSA will be based solely on information about independent students.
 A dependent applicant’s FAFSA will be based on the applicant's parents or guardian.

 Deadline for FAFSA Completion